 Study abroad not only satisfies degree requirements within the global studies major but also helps students develop a portfolio of experience, with research and internship opportunities available in an international setting.
-It provides students the chance to challenge themselves to adapt and persevere under potentially difficult social and cultural circumstances.
-When studying abroad, students encounter many opportunities to improve their language and cultural competency skills which help them effectively communicate across populations.
+Students have the chance to challenge themselves to adapt and persevere under potentially difficult social and cultural circumstances.
+When studying abroad, students encounter many opportunities to improve their language and cultural competency skills, helping them to effectively communicate across populations.

 The College of Liberal Arts and Sciences recommends specific study abroad programs for students majoring in global studies.

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program description and request more information here.